-There are also non-ideological reasons why resistance groups have been marginalised.
-In America, Britain & 'Australia' expanding state repression means holding pro-resistance flags of Hamas and Hezbollah can get you charged under racist "anti-terror" legislation if not kidnapped and deported for less.
+18 There are also non-ideological reasons why resistance groups have been marginalised.
+In Britain & 'Australia', expanding police repression means holding pro-resistance flags of Hamas and Hezbollah can get you charged under racist "anti-terror" legislation.
 But the renunciation of resistance forces goes beyond mere compliance with the state - there is active ideological and material collaboration.
 For example, marshals with the Palestine Action Group Sydney have gone out of their way to support police attempting to arrest people (and children) carrying resistance flags during rallies, as well as discouraging rally attendees from wearing (entirely legal) masks and face coverings that offer protection from state surveillance.
 I do not believe organisers from Palestine Action Group Sydney or similar organisations such as Palestine Solidarity Campaign in Britain actually want to lead marches supporting "Victory to AlQassam" nor do they want to find ways around these restrictions.